 Welcome to the Dr Zebo's Wheezy Club website.
 We're an acoustic trio of guitar, fiddle and double bass, based in Wiltshire/Bath.
 (Click on the picture to the right to hear a snippet of the band in action at the Swan, Bradford on Avon.)

 We play good-time, swingy, jazzy, folky stuff.
 One minute you are in the 1930s with an old Ellington, Fletcher Henderson or Stuff Smith number and then you're listening to a Bob Wills' fiddle tune (possibly with a Tom Waits' song squeezed in between)!

 “They came to the Westbury Festival last night.
 Musically very talented, incredible playing with amazing arrangements of tunes from all eras but anchored in 20s & 30s.
 Musical styles from all over (often in the same piece!).
 Hugely entertaining with plenty of very funny "heckling" of each other and the audience.
 Three guys who just light up a room.
 Can't recommend them highly enough.
-[They really seem to enjoy being very good at what they do which is infectious - or they have worked out how to fake it so well that they had a delighted audience completely fooled!]" - Ian Cunningham - Chair Westbury Festival
+[They really seem to enjoy being very good at what they do which is infectious - or they have worked out how to fake it so well that they had a delighted audience completely fooled!]" - Ian Cunningham, director of Westbury Festival Cunningham - Chair Westbury Festival